Toilet Wax Ring-How it Works, Sizes, Leaks, Replacement

 What is a Toilet Wax Ring?

-A wax ring is mounted on top of the toilet flange and then the toilet is installed on top of it.
-Toilet bolts on each side of the toilet are used to firmly hold the toilet on the floor and also squeeze it hard against the wax ring creating a watertight seal.
+A wax ring is mounted on top of the toilet flange, and then the toilet is installed on top of it.
+Toilet bolts on each side of the toilet are used to firmly hold the toilet on the floor and squeeze it hard against the wax ring creating a water-tight seal.

-A toilet flange which is also known as a closet flange is a circular pipe fitting that is used to secure the toilet to floor and also connect it to the drainpipe.
-The name closet flange dates back to the time flush toilets were known as water closets.
+A toilet flange which is also known as a closet flange is a circular pipe fitting that is used to secure the toilet to the floor and also connect it to the drainpipe.
+The name closet flange dates back to when flush toilets were known as water closets.

 Toilet Wax Ring Sizes

-While buying a new wax ring, you will need to make sure that you buy one which will fit into your your toilet.
-Toilet wax rings are universal but the size has to be right.
+While buying a new wax ring, you will need to make sure that you buy one which will fit into your toilet.
+Toilet wax rings are universal, but the size has to be correct.

-To determine the size of wax ring to buy, remove your toilet and lay it on its side.
-Measure the outside diameter of the toilet outlet which is also called an elbow neck.
+To determine the wax ring size to buy, remove your toilet and lay it on its side.
+Measure the outside diameter of the toilet outlet, called an elbow neck.
 Use that measurement to buy a new wax ring

 Another important measurement is the wax thickness.
 A wax ring will either have a standard thickness or a double thickness.

-As a rule of thumb, if the toilet flange is installed flush of the floor you will need a standard thickness wax ring.
-If the flange is installed below the floor level you will need the double thickness wax ring.
+As a rule of thumb, if the toilet flange is installed flush with the floor, you will need a standard-thickness wax ring.
+If the flange is installed below the floor level, you will need the double-thickness wax ring.

 A toilet wax ring can last for many decades or as long as the toilet will last.
-Due to varied reasons however, sometimes it will not work as anticipated and will therefore need to be replaced.
-These are the telltale signs that your toilet wax ring is bad and a replacement is needed.
+Due to varied reasons, however, sometimes it will not work as anticipated and will therefore need to be replaced.
+These are the telltale signs that your toilet wax ring is bad and a replacement is required.

 1. Water pooling around the toilet base

 If you ever notice water collecting around the base of your toilet, it is one of the clearest indications that your wax ring is leaking.
-How this happens is that every time someone flushes the toilet some water does not flow down the drainpipe but rather leaks out through the wax ring.
+This happens because every time someone flushes the toilet, some water does not flow down the drainpipe but rather leaks out through the wax ring.

-You should however be carefully since it is not always when water pools round your toilet that you have a leaking wax ring.
-Sometimes you might have a leaking toilet tank, water supply line or shut off valve.
+You should, however, be careful since it is not always when water pools around your toilet that you have a leaking wax ring.
+Sometimes you might have a leaking toilet tank, water supply line, or shut-off valve.

-It therefore helps to do a little investigation to find the source of the water.
-If indeed it is a leaking wax ring you will need to replace it as soon as possible.
+It, therefore, helps to do a little investigation to find the source of the water.
+If it is a leaking wax ring, you must replace it as soon as possible.

-The problem with having stagnant water on your bathroom floor for too long is that it might cause it or the subfloor to start rotting especially if it’s wooden.
-This can result into more expensive repairs.
+The problem with having stagnant water on your bathroom floor for too long is that it might cause it or the subfloor to start rotting, especially if it’s wooden.
+This can result in more expensive repairs.

 2. Water leaking from the basement ceiling